dotnet/AspNetCore.Docs/aspnetcore/grpc/services.md

 ## Multi-threading with gRPC streaming methods

-There are important considerations to creating gRPC streaming methods that use multiple threads.
+There are important considerations to implementing gRPC streaming methods that use multiple threads.

 ### Reader and writer thread safety